TBC is the main supplier of food, including rice, cooking fuel, fish paste and beans to the camps.

 Under the system refugee committees identify the needs of households according to different criteria and identify them as most vulnerable, vulnerable, standard or self-reliant (the latter category accounted for just 1 percent of households in 2016).
 The most vulnerable households and those with children under the age of 18 receive extra rations.

 Meanwhile, the food assistance programme broke new ground in 2016 when a pilot Food Card System was introduced in sections of Nu Po and Tham Hin camps, overseen by Food Card System Working Group.
 Following the review of the programme in late 2017, positive feedback and high level of confidence both from its local representatives and the displaced persons communities, TBC introduced the Food Card System programme in two further camps – Ban Don Yang and Ban Nai Soi – in 2018.
+The FCS has now been rolled out to all nine camps for several years.

 The food card programme allows refugees to buy their own food from around 50 participating vendor shops mainly run by refugees, promoting greater choice, decision-making and dignity within households and the communities.